MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-confidentiality.md

 ### Plan

-Once a strategy has been developed and is in place to help guide decision making, development of a comprehensive implementation plan that takes into consideration the CIA Triad principles should begin.
+Once a strategy has been developed and is in place to help guide decision making, development of a comprehensive implementation plan that takes confidentiality into consideration should begin.

-1. **Include data protection and integrity, and reliability requirements in your cloud migration or development plans**
+1. **Include data protection requirements in your cloud migration or development plans**

 - *Data classification:* Identify and classify data based on sensitivity and regulatory requirements.
 This helps in applying appropriate security measures.

 - *Encryption:* Ensure that data will be encrypted both at rest and in transit.
 Use strong encryption standards to protect sensitive information.

 - *Access controls:* Implement strict access controls to ensure that only authorized users can access sensitive data.
-Use multi-factor authentication (MFA) and role-based access control (RBAC), as well as the principle of ZT, Verify Explicitly, always authenticating and authorizing based on all available data points, including user identity, location, device health, service or workload, data classification, and anomalies.
+Use multi-factor authentication (MFA) and role-based access control (RBAC), as well as the principle of Zero Trust, Verify Explicitly, always authenticating and authorizing based on all available data points, including user identity, location, device health, service or workload, data classification, and anomalies.

-- *Standardize infrastructure and application design patterns:* To help ensure that your workloads are reliable, infrastructure and application design patterns must be standardized.
-Avoid unnecessary complexity to make designs repeatable and to discourage shadow IT behaviors.
-Follow best practices for [highly available infrastructure](/azure/well-architected/reliability/redundancy) and [resilient applications](azure/well-architected/reliability/self-preservation) as you define your design standards.

-- *Standardize development tools and practices:* Develop well-defined and enforcable [standards for your development tools and practices](/azure/well-architected/operational-excellence/formalize-development-practices) to help ensure that your deployments adhere to the principles of the CIA Triad, incorporating best practices for [safe deployments](/azure/well-architected/operational-excellence/safe-deployments).

-- *Standardize operational tools and practices:* Maintaining confidentialiy, integrity, and availabiilty relies on well-defined and strictly enforced standards for operators to follow.
-Having standards that are always followed and are routinely trained on will help ensure that your systems are resilient to attacks and that you can respond efficiently to incidents.

 2. **Adopt Azure landing zones**